 David TylerNon-executive Chairman

-David has over 40 years of experience in both executive and non-executive roles at a variety of businesses across the consumer, retail, business services and financial services sectors.
-He began his career at Unilever before progressing through a series of senior finance roles, including Group Finance Director of GUS plc (the owner of Experian, Burberry and Home Retail Group prior to their demerger) from 1997-2006.
+David has over 45 years’ experience in both executive and non-executive roles at a variety of businesses across the consumer, retail, business services and financial services sectors.
+He began his career at Unilever before progressing through a series of senior finance and general management roles at NatWest, Christie’s and GUS (the owner of Experian, Burberry and Home Retail Group prior to their demerger).

-David is a Fellow of the Chartered Institute of Management Accountants and a member of the Association of Corporate Treasurers.
-He holds an MA in Economics from the University of Cambridge.
+As a Fellow of the Chartered Institute of Management Accountants and a member of the Association of Corporate Treasurers, David brings extensive financial knowledge to the Board.